 - In contrast to pragmatism, there is in theology a right focus on God as the end in Himself.
 While relevance and ministry equipping are good things, studying the Bible is not simply “to produce useful outcomes” but to see Christ and know and glory in and enjoy him.

 - In contrast to student-centredness, theological education is centred around the text and its author and the teacher is not just a ‘learning facilitator’ but a preacher, instructor, model and mentor whose character and relationship with the student and with the subject matter enormously.

 - In contrast to a lack of cultural purpose, theology is concerned with right living, servant leadership, social justice, growth and progress of individuals, families and communities in the best and deepest senses.

 - In contrast to an unease with reason, Christian theology is committed to thinking.
-Granted our thinking is falling and limited but we are committed to a coherent view of reality as it is revealed by a reasonable God who has given reason to those in his image and who wants us use our minds.
+Granted our thinking is fallen and limited but we are at least committed to a coherent view of reality as it is revealed by a reasonable God who has given reason to those in his image and who wants us use our minds.

 - In contrast to fragmentation, “we still hold on to structure to a degree… we believe in a God who in addition to being ‘other’, un-tame and unpredictably creative is also a God of order, unity and progress.

 - In contrast to commercialisation, we want discipleship and character-development and wonder and glory to Christ.
 “We should beware… the temptation to turn learning communities of disciples into well lubricated businesses” with ‘customers’ who “need to be… kept happy.”